-Voiced by: Miyuki Sawashiro (Japanese) Terri Doty (English)
+Voiced by: Miyuki Sawashiro (Japanese) Terri Doty (English) note

 Virgo is a masochistic maid who can burrow underground and manipulate earth, making her one of Lucy's top combat-ready spirits.
 Originally owned by Duke Everlue, she makes a new contract with Lucy after the duke is arrested.

 - Brawn Hilda: Under Everlue's ownership, her appearance can best be described as a shaved gorilla with pink twintails.

 - Catchphrase: "Are you going to punish me?"

 - Chained by Fashion: She wears chains around her wrists.